 Culture

 The Buddhist Tsumba people inhabit this valley.
 They are said to have migrated from Tibet long before.
-The cultural practices in the area resemble Bon Buddhism with sacred rituals.
+The cultural practices in the area resemble those of Bon Buddhism, with sacred rituals.
 An artistic approach involves Buddhist ceremonies.
 The Tsumba people follow Tibetan Buddhism, which includes various monasteries, scriptures, and mani walls.
 Major festivals in the regions are Losar (Tibetan New Year) and Dhachyang (a Festival dedicated to the local deity).
 Most Tsumba people practice polyandry, in which one woman marries brothers from the same household.

 Landscape